 - In "Chicken Run," Penfold grows to giant size after jumping into a feeder full of Professor Squawkencluck's growth serum.
 He winds up being the episode's hero as a result, capturing Greenback and Stiletto in the process.

 - Awesome, but Impractical: In the 2015 episode "Greenfinger", Danger Mouse goers into battle against a massive swarm of evil space bees.
 His primary weapon on his ship?
-A giant robotic arm wielding an massive rolled-up newspaper.
-(That, of course, Danger Mouse breaks)
+A giant robotic arm wielding an massive rolled-up newspaper- that, of course, he eventually ends up breaking.

 - Bad Bad Acting: